The Order (white supremacist group): The Order II (Bruder Schweigen Strike Force II)

-The Order II, which is also known as the Bruder Schweigen Strike Force II, was an attempt to perpetuate the activities of the first Order by David and Deborah Dorr, both of whom were previously members of the Aryan Nations, but their activities were confined to the state of Idaho.
+The Order II, which is also known as the Bruder Schweigen Strike Force II, was an attempt to perpetuate the activities of the first Order by David and Deborah Dorr, both of whom were previously members of Aryan Nations, but their activities were confined to the state of Idaho.
 The group launched its first attack on March 6, 1986, when it sent a packaged bomb to Gary Solomon, a local Jewish businessman who owned the Solomon Trucking company in Hayden Lake, Idaho.
 No casualties resulted from the incident and it is unknown whether or not the explosion caused any property damage.
 The bomb was sent by David Dorr, the leader of Order II, a group that grew out of the original Order, which had previously collapsed.
-Order II (Bruder Schweigen Strike Force II) was also anti-government and anti-Semitic.
+Order II (Bruder Schweigen Strike Force II) was also anti-government and antisemitic.

 On August 7 of the same year, a 12-inch tube bomb exploded at Fred Bower's auto repair shop in Hayden, Idaho, causing about $2,000 in damage.
 No casualties resulted from the incident.
 The two perpetrators, David and Deborah Dorr, and an alleged third perpetrator, Edward W. Hawley, were members of the Bruder Schweigen Strike Force II.

 On September 16, 1986, an explosion was reported in front of the house of a Catholic priest who lived in the city of Coeur d'Alene, in Idaho.
 The explosion caused no injuries.
 It only caused property damage.
 On September 29, 1986, his latest attack targeted a federal building, a telephone and luggage store, and a restaurant parking lot in Coeur d'Alene, without causing any injuries.

 The ATF and local, state and federal security forces collected evidence from the scene of the blast and executed a federal search warrant at Dorr's residence three days later.
-Special agents discovered a shelter that housed fully automatic AR-15 assault rifles which was a violation of federal firearms laws, as well as 30 other firearms, large amounts of ammunition and counterfeit money.
+Special agents discovered a shelter that housed AR-15s converted to select-fire assault rifles in violation of federal firearms laws.
+Thirty other firearms, large amounts of ammunition, and counterfeit money were also found.
 They also discovered bomb-making components that were used in the September 29 explosion, as well as in previous bombings.
 The militants received federal sentences which ranged from 6 to 30 years and state sentences which ranged from 5 years to life in prison.